openedx/docs.openedx.org/source/developers/quickstarts/setup_a_backend_dev_environment.rst

 https://github.com/<your_github_username>/edx-platform

 At the top of the page you'll see a section that will suggest that you make a new pull request.
-Go ahead an click the big green button.
+Go ahead and click the big green button.

 .. image:: /_images/developers_quickstart_first_pr/new_pull_request_suggestion.png
    :alt: Screenshot of the Review and Create Pull Request button.